noahehall/theBookOfNoah/0current/security/auth.md

 ### extensions

+- may repeat stuff in other sections, but relisting here when I need to focus on a specific extension
+- each extension adds additional features to base oauth framework

 #### OpenID Connect

 - the most widely used oauth2.0 extension (many folks will think its distinct from oauth2)